How to Set Up WireGuard on a Raspberry Pi

 generating a qr code for pivpn

 2. A QR code will be generated.
-Scan this code with your phone, import the profile and you’re done!
+Scan this code with your phone, import the profile, and you’re done!

 WireGuard PC/Mac Application

-If you are setting it up on a PC, you will need to copy the config files over to your device and add them to the application.
+If you are setting WireGuard up on a PC, you will need to copy the config files over to your device and add them to the application.
 You can download the application for your device here.

 NOTE: You don’t need to physically copy the file, you can simply copy the contents of the file and create your own [VPN_PROFILE].conf file if it’s easier.

-Frank Joseph (WunderTech)
+Frank (WunderTech)

 WunderTech is maintained by Frank, an IT professional with 15+ years of experience in corporate IT and application management.
 Frank holds a Bachelor of Science in Computer Information Systems and a Master of Business Administration (MBA).
 He focuses on sharing his experience with others on his website and YouTube channel.